Pharm D Admission

 Prior to admission into the Purdue University professional pharmacy program, students must have completed all Pre-Pharmacy program requirements, and no more than one pre-pharmacy course can be scheduled for completion in the immediately preceding summer school semester.
 An exception to this is Pharmacy Orientation I and II (PHRM 10000 and PHRM 20000), which are not required for admission for students who did not attend Purdue’s West Lafayette campus.
 International transfer credit is accepted.
 However, the two semesters each of organic chemistry and anatomy/physiology, and one semester each of biochemistry and immunology, must be completed in the United States, regardless of whether they have been taken previously.

 Students applying for admission into the PharmD program must complete an application through the Pharmacy College Application Service, known as PharmCAS.
-The deadline is December 1st, for admission into the class starting in the following Fall.
+The deadline is December 3rd, for admission into the class starting in the following Fall.
 Students must provide PharmCAS with an updated official transcript that includes your fall semester grades as soon as they are available.
 PharmCAS will not release your application to us until this is done.
 In addition, any applicant completing coursework in the Fall but not attending Purdue University (West Lafayette, Northwest or Fort Wayne) should submit a copy of their Fall semester grade report immediately upon receipt to the Purdue College of Pharmacy.
 This should be mailed to:

 Chair, Committee on Admissions